xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[06/2024] Our paper has been accepted by IEEE Transactions on Intelligent Transportation Systems.
+[06/2024] Our paper has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!

 [06/2024] Our workshop proposal entitled "DIFA: Deep Learning-based Image Fusion and Its Applications" has been accepted by the [British Machine Vision Conference (BMVC) 2024](https://bmvc2024.org/), which will be held in Glassgow, UK, on 25th - 28th November 2024.
 More details will come soon.

-[06/2024] I gave a talk on **6th June** at "[Future of AI Awards 2024: Collaborate, Debate, Invent](https://www.eventbrite.co.uk/e/future-of-ai-awards-2024-collaborate-debate-invent-tickets-893583621667)".
+[06/2024] Invited to give a talk on 6th June at "[Future of AI Awards 2024: Collaborate, Debate, Invent](https://www.eventbrite.co.uk/e/future-of-ai-awards-2024-collaborate-debate-invent-tickets-893583621667)".
 I introduced Fusion Intelligence and shared my fellowship experience.

-[05/2024] I will establish and lead the **Fusion Intelligence Lab** at the Department of Computer Science, University of Exeter.
+[05/2024] I will establish and lead the Fusion Intelligence Lab at the Department of Computer Science, University of Exeter.

 [05/2024] I am co-organizing a special issue entitled "Multi-source and Multi-domain Data Fusion and Enhancement: Methods, Evaluation, and Applications" in Frontiers in Neurorobotics.
 Please submit your manuscript if you are interested.
 More details can be found [[here]](https://www.frontiersin.org/research-topics/64494/multi-source-and-multi-domain-data-fusion-and-enhancement-methods-evaluation-and-applications).

 [04/2024] I gave a talk at the [BMVA One Day Meeting: Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications](https://www.bmva.org/meetings/24-04-24-Multimodal%20Learning.html) on 24 April 2024.

-[04/2024] I joined the University of Exeter as a **Senior Lecturer**.
+[04/2024] I joined the University of Exeter as a **Senior Lecturer** (~Associate Professor).

 [03/2024] I was featured as "[Imperial People](https://blogs.imperial.ac.uk/imperial-people/2024/03/11/xingchen-zhang-marie-sklodowska-curie-individual-fellow-department-of-electrical-and-electronic-engineering/)".
 <div style="display: flex; justify-content: center;">